Exploring Konark Sun Temple

 Shopping in Konark

 The market outside the Konark Sun Temple is buzzing with tourists.
 Most of the artwork and handicrafts that we saw in Pipli and Raghurajpur art villages are up for grabs- Pattachitra paintings on bottles, coir toys, applique work items, handwoven mats, shells and shell craft, miniatures of Konark Sun Temple wheels.
-Cashew and Poppy Seeds are other hot favourites to buy.
+Cashew and poppy seeds are other hot favourites to buy.
 A lot of vendors will chase you around the temple complex, asking you to buy pearl jewellery.
 This is a racket where they pass off plastic pearls as genuine pearls, so beware.
+There is a separate blog on shopping in Odisha which you can read here.

 Poppy seeds and Cashews at Konark Market and beware of people passing of fake pearls as real @Shameera Somani